Oklahoma State Flag

 A Boy Scout leader noticed the problem in 2005 while designing patches.
 Multiple incorrect versions appeared on government websites.
 He contacted his state representative.
 Senate Bill 1359 standardized the colors and shapes.
 Governor Brad Henry signed it into law on May 23, 2006.
 The standardization took effect November 1, 2006.

-Previous Versions of the Oklahoma State Flag
+Earlier Versions of the Oklahoma Flag

 State Flag